thatfiredev/fireXtensions/tutorials/realtime-database.md

 ### Multi-path updates
 Most apps that use the Realtime Database require executing 2 or more operations simultaneously.
-But when doing so, there's a risk that the one of the operation might not succeed, leading to corrupted data.
+But when doing so, there's a risk that one of the operation might not succeed, leading to corrupted data.

  To avoid that, we can use multi-path updates - an atomic (all or nothing) operation.
 Either all operations succeed, or no change is made to the database.

 **Kotlin**
 ```kotlin
 val pushKey = rootRef.child("posts").push().key!!